Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 }
 ```

 The calculation of the new ranges looks almost the same as in the formula above.
-Adding and subtracting one is necessary because we have an open interval in our hi variable.
+Adding and subtracting one is necessary because we have an open interval in our **high** variable.
 As was said before, beyond LSB boundary, we have an infinite number of 1’s.
 Since we are infinitely close to the next number, not adding one will count as rounding (at least in this implementation of AC).
 We subtract it for the same reason.
-If we ignore this operation, it will bring us to situation when we are not being able to decode our data.
+If we ignore this operation, it will bring us to situation when we are not being able to decode our data right.

 ### Normalization

 The next step is normalization.
-As soon as we change our low high range, all subsequent ranges will stay inside the previous one.
+As soon as we change our **low** **high** range, all subsequent ranges will stay inside the previous one.
 This mean that if our first range become e.g. 0.1– 0.4, then values beyond this range will never be used.
 In the context of a fixed point, this means that these are bits that will never change in subsequent calls, so we can write them down.
 If value of `hi` less then 0.5, then it will never get greater than that and we can write 0 to the output stream.
 If the value of `lo` gets greater then 0.5 for same reason write 1.

 ![](/assets/img/post/etr-enc-2/border1.png)

 After that, we can shift out the MSB that we have already written and that will never change, and in place of new LSB put bit from infinite pool.
-Basically, we are do rescaling for our range.
+Basically, we are doing rescaling for our range.

 ```
 //ac.cpp